xoofx/git-rocket-filter/Readme.md

 **Removes files bigger than 1Mo**:

-    git-rocket-filter --branch TestBranch --delete '* => entry.Discard = entry.Size > 1024*1024;''
+    git-rocket-filter --branch TestBranch
+                      --delete '* => entry.Discard = entry.Size > 1024*1024;''

 Removes all files bigger than 1Mo and store results to the new branch `TestBranch`

 > **Note For Windows Users**
-> The command above are valid for a bash shell on an Unix machine.
+> The command lines above are valid for a bash shell on an Unix machine.
 On Windows, depending if you are running a command in a DOS/batch or a msysgit bash, some escape characters may be required in the command line to pass correctly the options (This is especially important if you are passing a C# script code in the command line):
 > - In a **DOS/Batch**: you can use the double quote `"` to group pattern/command.
 For example, you can write the command above `git-rocket-filter --branch TestBranch --delete "* => entry.Discard = entry.Size > 1024*1024;"'.
 Note that DOS/Batch use [special escape characters](http://www.robvanderwoude.com/escapechars.php) that you should be aware of.
 > - In a **Git bash** commonly shipped with msysgit you should be careful about the way [mingw is escaping characters](http://www.mingw.org/wiki/Posix_path_conversion) on Windows.
 Most notably, if you use a pattern like `--keep /MyDirectory` mingw will expand it to `--keep  C:/Program Files (x86)/Git/bin/MyDirectory` which can lead to unexpected errors!
 >